appeler/naampy/README.md

 containing the complete lookup bundle.
 Naampy verifies the artifact schemas and SHA-256 hashes before use.

-The model and lookup manifests record the score target, reference population, label source, calibration population, script support, version, and artifact revision.
+The model and lookup manifests record their targets, reference populations, label sources, supported inputs, versions, and content hashes.
+The package pins the Hugging Face repository revision separately.
 Every model result also includes `model_bundle_sha256`, a stable fingerprint of the validated weights, architecture, target, and calibration contract.
 For a local override, the repository and revision fields both report `local-artifact-directory`; the fingerprint identifies the validated model bundle.
 See the
 [model card](https://github.com/appeler/naampy/blob/master/MODEL_CARD.md) and